Prof. Peter K. Yu

 The Global Governance of HIV/AIDS: Intellectual Property and Access to Essential Medicines

-Edited by Obijiofor Aginam, International Institute for Global Health, United Nations University
+Obijiofor Aginam, International Institute for Global Health, United Nations University

 John Harrington, University of Liverpool, United Kingdom

-and Peter K. Yu, Drake University Law School
+Peter K. Yu, Drake University Law School

 This important book brings together leading scholars from multiple disciplines, including intellectual property, human rights, public health, and development studies, as well as activists to critically reflect on the global health governance regime.